 HEATING AND HOT WATER EMISSIONS:

 How we heat our homes and hot water are frequently the largest sources of household carbon emissions.
 Fortunately, there are many ways to reduce these numbers.
 There are some properties around the world which have been developed with this principle in mind.
 Real estate sector in Malaysia, for example, is famous for the common practice of reducing carbon emissions in their housing projects and new property developments.
 For this reason, real estate brokers and agents have the incentive to buy or sell properties which satisfies the requirement for reduced heating and hot water emissions.
-For more information on how the properties for sale in Malaysia incorporate lower heating emissions as part of their real estate development projects, read this article.
+For more information on how the properties for sale in Malaysia incorporate lower heating emissions as part of their real estate development projects, contact your friendly neighborhood real estate agent.
 This practice in Malaysia should be encouraged all over the world indeed.
 For more details and listings about property for sale in Malaysia, do a Google search!